How to put out a kitchen fire

 A generous thank you to Plano Fire Department Capt.
 Peggy Harrell for her contribution to this article.

 By Shelbie Watts, FireRescue1 Editorial Assistant

-Thanksgiving is upon us, which means turkey, stuffing and kitchen fires—a lot of kitchen fires.
-In fact, there are so many dinner disasters that Turkey Day is the peak day for home cooking blazes, according to the NFPA.
+The holidays are upon us, which means turkey, ham, stuffing and kitchen fires – a lot of kitchen fires.
+In fact, there are so many dinner disasters that Thanksgiving and Christmas are the peak days for home cooking blazes, according to the NFPA.